starlingvibes/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-function that changes all lowercase letters of a string to uppercase function that capitalizes all words of a string function that encodes a string to 1337
+function that changes all lowercase letters of a string to uppercase function that capitalizes all words of a string function that encodes a string to 1337 function that implements the ROT13 cipher function that prints an integer function that prints a[2] = 98 function that adds two numbers function that prints a buffer